adamfowleruk/mljs/planning.md

   - Workplace App 007 - Adding a analytics dashboard page, with multiple search contexts, charts, co-occurence and tag clouds
   - Workplace App 008 - Using a custom bootstrap theme
  - IN PROGRESS Test: Run Node.js tests against this release and fix problems
-  - DONE Fix http 403 responses in indexes, do, keyvalue tests
+  - DONE Fix http 403 responses in indexes, do, keyvalue tests - was a problem with save() doc JSON format detection
   - Fix n-triples test script error
   - DONE All other tests
  - Fix mljsme.sh app